Line percolation: Introduction

 \section{Introduction}

-Bootstrap percolation models and arguments have been used to study a range of phenomena in various areas, ranging from crack formation, clustering phenomena, the dynamics of glasses and sandpiles to neural nets and economics; see \citep{i3,i1,i2} for a small sample of such applications.
-In this paper, we shall study a new geometric bootstrap percolation model defined on the $d$-dimensional grid $[n]^d$ with infection parameter $r \in \N$ which we call \emph{$r$-neighbour line percolation}.
-Given $v \in [n]^d$, write $L\left(v\right)$ for the set of $d$ axis parallel lines through $v$ and let
+Bootstrap percolation models and arguments have been used to study a range of phenomena in various areas, ranging from crack formation and the dynamics of glasses to neural nets and economics; see~\citep{i3,i1,i2} for a small sample of such applications.
+In this paper, we introduce and study a new geometric bootstrap percolation model defined on the $d$-dimensional integer grid $[n]^d$ which we call \emph{line percolation}; here, we write $[n]$ for the set $\{1, 2, \dots, n$\}.
+For $v \in [n]^d$, let $\C{L}(v)$ denote the set of $d$ axis-parallel lines through $v$ and let